MeganLCoppins/readme-generator/README.md

  ## Description

- I created this commond-line application with the purpose of dynamially generating a good readme.md file.
+ I created this command-line application with the purpose of dynamially generating a good readme.md file.

  I created the application to be invoked with the command ```node index.js```.

  Once the command is run the application prompts the user for their GitHub username and questions about their project.
-Using axios once the GitHub username is entered a call to the GitHub API retrieves the users email and profile image.
+The application takes the GitHub username input and makes a call to the GitHub API to retrieve the users email and profile image.

- The README takes the user input and is populated with:
+ The application takes the rest of the user input and a README is populated with:

  * Project Title
  * Description